 The Finnish capital is one of the best European attractions and a compact city that you can easily explore while walking.
 Architecture, design, shopping, and culture are the significant exploration angles, and large forests, park areas, lakes, and coastline with endless islands sprinkled off.
 So, it is true that there is no lack of natural presence.
 There is something happening each passing day in Helsinki.

 The locals might seem a bit reserved and quiet at first, but you will discover a new side of the Finns in a bar.
 They are party people, and weekend nights are very evident in central Helsinki.
-From smoking rock shows to classy cocktails, there is something for everyone to have a great nightlife in Helsinki to cater for all needs.
+From smoking rock shows to classy cocktails, there is something for everyone to have a great nightlife in Helsinki to cater to all needs.
 So, it is one of the must-see places in Europe.

 Where to stay: Best hotels in Helsinki, Finland

 If you don’t know, Stockholm is the second-best startup and tech hub in the world, following Silicon Valley.
-It is a center of attraction for most innovative people from the world, and this city is known for its touch of nature and its tranquility.
+It is a center of attraction for the most innovative people from the world, and this city is known for its touch of nature and its tranquility.

 When it comes to the best things to do in Europe, you may stand up paddling or ride horses, or even wander the streets.
 Stockholm is one of the few destinations where history meets the future.